DemocracyandCapitalismLab/GlobalCapitalismIndex/README.md

 > Lab, Karsh Institute of Democracy and Institute for Business and Society,
 > Darden School of Business, University of Virginia.

-For the theoretical framework and compositional methodology:
+And the accompanying academic paper:

 > Roberts, Thomas Villalobos, Zachary Esses Johnson, Scott C. Miller, Hannah
 > Knox Tucker, Michael J. Lenox, Sidney M. Milkis, Katharine Shadlock.
 2026.
 "The